viper-adnan/Warez/README.md

 - [Malduino](https://anonym.to/?https://malduino.com/)

 ## BadUSB Protection

-Keep in mind that you can lock yourself out if you're whitelisted keybord is unfunctional or damaaged you might not be able to use other USB hardware!
+Keep in mind that you can lock yourself out if you're whitelisted keybord is unfunctional or damaaged, you might not be able to use other USB hardware!

 - [USBGuard](https://anonym.to/?https://usbguard.github.io/) + [Tutorial](https://anonym.to/?https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/security_guide/sec-using-usbguard)
 - [Gnome 3.38](https://anonym.to/?https://mail.gnome.org/archives/distributor-list/2020-March/msg00000.html)+: `gsettings set org.gnome.desktop.privacy usb-protection true`